howardosborne/locust_for_jmeter_users/more_complex_example.md

 def get_uuid():
     #make a random string
     r_s = ''.join(random.choices(string.ascii_lowercase + string.digits, k=32))
-    #turn it into a uuid
+    #return it in a 'uuid' format
     uuid = r_s[:8] + "-" + r_s[8:12] + "-" + r_s[12:16] + "-" + r_s[16:20] + "-" + r_s[20:32]
     return uuid
 ```

 ## Tasks, tasksets and sequential tasksets
 Just as samplers can be grouped together with controllers in JMeter, so tasks can be grouped with tasksets and sequential tasksets.

 Tasksets are used where the execution order isn’t important and sequential tasksets where it does matter.
 In this example, order matters so we are adding a sequential taskset.